conventional-commits/conventionalcommits.org/content/next/index.fi.md

 ### Miten Tavanmukaiset muutokset käsittelevät muutosten peruutuksia (revert)?

-Koodin peruuttaminen voi olla monimutkaista: peruutatko useita muutoksia? if you revert a feature, should the next release instead be a patch?
+Koodin peruuttaminen voi olla monimutkaista: peruutatko useita muutoksia?
+Jos peruutat ominaisuuden, tulisiko seuraavan julkaisun olla bugikorjaus ominaisuuden sijaan?

 Conventional Commits does not make an explicit effort to define revert behavior.
 Instead we leave it to tooling authors to use the flexibility of _types_ and _footers_ to develop their logic for handling reverts.